brandonbohrer/SkiResortTycoon_V2/README.md

 1. **Learning Platform**: Demonstrate clean architecture and design patterns in Java
 2. **Scalable Foundation**: Build a system that can grow into a full tycoon game
-3. **Modern Graphics**: Showcase JavaFX capabilities for 2D game development
+3. **Professional Graphics**: Showcase Java Swing capabilities for modern game development
 4. **Test Excellence**: Maintain comprehensive test coverage as complexity grows
 5. **Clean Code**: Prioritize readability and maintainability over features